-The three main documents that should be considered include residence, work permits and visas.
+There are three main documents that should be considered include residence permit, work permit, and visa.

-Residence permits must be obtained by those planning to stay in France for more than 3 months.
-These permits are only issued inside France.
-Citizens of most EU countries do not need such a permit, although it may come in handy.
+Residence permits must be obtained by those planning to stay in France for more than three months.
+These permits are only issued in France.
+Citizens of most EU countries do not need such permits, although it may come in handy.

 Work permits are documents simply stating that you are permitted to work in France.
-Again, citizens of most EU countries do not need such a permit.
+Again, citizens of most EU countries do not need such permits.

 Visas are usually required to enter a country regardless of how long or short the stay is.
-There are 6 main types of visas and it is a good idea to check thoroughly which most applies to your kind of trip so you can enjoy your stay without worrying about travel documents.
+There are six types of visas, and it is a good idea to check which applies to you.

 Short-stay visa (visa de court sejour):

-This visa is valid for a maximum of 3 months and allows you to move around freely in what is known as the Shengen Area.
-The Shengen Area includes all the signatory countries to the Shengen treaty signed in 1985.
-(Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Spain, Sweden and Portugal).
+This visa is valid for a maximum of 3 months and allows you to move around freely in what is known as the Schengen Area.
+The Schengen Area includes all the signatory countries to the Schengen treaty signed in 1985.

 Short-stay student-examination visa (Etudiant-concours):

-This is a visa required by students who must sit for an examination in France in order to be enrolled in a French academic institution.
+This visa is required by students who must appear for the examination in France.
 If the candidate is successful in the exam and enrolment is approved, a temporary stay permit (Carte de sejour temporaire) is required, describing the person's status as a student.

 Long-stay visa (visa de long sejour):

 Valid for a stay lasting 3-6 months.
-Upon your arrival in France you need to obtain a temporary stay permit that will describe your status in France: student (etudiant), employee (salarie), visitor (visiteur), among others.
+Upon your arrival in France, you need to obtain a temporary stay permit that will describe your status in France: student (student), employee (salarie), visitor (visiteur), among others.

-EU/EEA citizens, which include all those citizens belonging to the 25 European Union member states as well as Iceland, Lichtenstein and Norway, do not need a visa to enter France.
-Among the non EU/EEA citizens, there are some nationalities which do not need a visa due to special agreements between France and those countries.
-These citizens can stay France for up to 3 months without a visa.
+EU/EEA citizens do not need a visa to enter France.
+Among non-EU/EEA citizens, some citizens do not need a visa due to special agreements between France and those countries.

-For those nationalities requiring a visa, it must be applied and obtained in your home country, at your local French embassy or consulate.
-All the documents except passport must be in French.
+Citizens requiring a visa must apply and obtain it in their home country at the French embassy or consulate.
+All the documents except the passport must be in French.